JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 If it's something you'd feel comfortable talking to the organizers about, I strongly recommend reaching out to them directly to raise your misgivings.
 Oftentimes the organizer will appreciate you talking to them and will work hard to make it right.

-Messages like the following are TODO PHRASING:
+Messages like the following are inoffensive and reasonable:

 > Hi {organizer},
 >